IBSInnovation/IBSInnovation.github.io/README.md

 npm run preview
 ```

+## Deploying

+You can manually deploy to github pages or automatically deploy by pushing to the main branche.

-### Compile and Minify for Production and deploy to github pages
+### Compile and Minify for Production and deploy to github pages (Manual)
 ```sh
 npm run deploy
 ```